Little Vintage Baking

 • In a large bowl, combine the sweetened condensed milk and vanilla.
 Whisk to combine.

 • Scoop half the whipped cream into the milk mixture.
-Carefully fold the whipped cream into the milk mixture, taking care not to deflate the cream.
+Fold the whipped cream into the milk mixture.

 • Fold in the remaining whipped cream to the milk mixture, folding until thoroughly mixed.